 Color matching high-tops

 As a general rule, your high-tops shouldn’t be the exact same colour as your pants.
 That kind of defeats the purpose of high-tops: you want your feet to stand out, not blend in.
 The only exception are black high-tops with black jeans, which is a classic indie rocker look.
-If you’re wearing colourful chinos, pick a neutral high-top sneaker, like white, black or beige.
-If you’re wearing neutral pants, or blue jeans, there are basically no rules: feel free to experiment with colour, texture and style.
-The more boring the pants, the wilder the sneakers can be.
+If you’re wearing colourful chinos, pick a neutral high-top sneaker, like white or black.
+If you’re wearing neutral pants, or blue jeans, there are basically no rules: WHITE or BLACK, you can't go wrong.

 High-tops have stayed popular because they’re so versatile.
 You can wear them with jeans, chinos or even shorts (if you’re going the short route, stick to baggy fits and loose tees).
 High-tops with jeans are your classic weekender vibe, and it’s really hard to style them wrong.
 Just throw on some blue-wash denim and a crew neck tee, or a two-tone denim shirt.
 Remember: your feet are kind of bottom-loaded, so keep the rest of the outfit simple and clean.
 You don’t need 17 layers and a coat.
 For high-tops with chinos, try and channel a smart, urban style.
 Think khaki chinos with a sharp polo shirt, or even an untucked, open Oxford.
 Again, you want slim, natural fits for the pants: nothing too skinny or too baggy.